Ed Schafer

 Edward Thomas Schafer (born August 8, 1946) is an American businessman and politician who served as the 30th governor of North Dakota from 1992 to 2000 and as the 29th United States secretary of agriculture from 2008 to 2009 under President George W. Bush.
 From January to July 2016 he served as interim president of the University of North Dakota.

 Early life, education, and family

 Schafer was born and raised in Bismarck, North Dakota, and is the son of Marian Nelsen and businessman Harold Schafer.
 He is of German descent.
 He has one sister, Pamela (Pam).

 Schafer attended the University of North Dakota, where he earned a bachelor's degree in 1969.
 There he became a member of Sigma Nu fraternity.
 He earned an M.B.A. degree from the University of Denver in 1970.

-Schafer is married to the former Nancy Jones.
+Schafer is married to Nancy Jones.
 They have two children: Thomas "Tom" Schafer and Ellie Schafer.
 Schafer has two stepchildren: Eric Jones and Kari (Jones) Hammer.

 His sister, Pam Schafer, was the first wife of former Democratic-NPL U.S. Senator Kent Conrad.